-What you need to know about positive pressure ventilation systems.
+Here's what you need to know about positive pressure systems.

 Positive pressure systems rely on the incoming air pushing the stale damp air out of the house through windows and doors that are not a tight fit.

 This means they suit older houses with wooden joinery better than modern houses with sealed aluminium joinery – unless windows are opened or trickle vents are fitted.

 Most positive pressure systems claim to recover heat from the roof space.
 This is possible on sunny days, even in winter, but there will only be a small amount of heat available.
 An Otago University study has shown there won’t be warm air up there on frosty nights and cold grey winter days.
 To cope with this, most systems automatically slow or even stop the airflow when the roof space temperature falls below certain levels.
 That means your ventilation slows down or even stops, unless there is a heater fitted.

 Don’t have a roof space?
 Some positive pressure systems – Drivaire, moistureMaster and DVS – offer units with a heater that work on outside air.

 These are a variation on positive pressure systems.
 They use the sun to heat up panels mounted on the roof or an outside wall.
 The panels warm the incoming air, with solar cells powering the fan.
 So there are no running costs with solar-powered ventilation, and you get fresh outside air that’s nicely warmed up.
 There’s also an optional cooling kit for summer ventilation.

 But solar power depends on getting adequate sun, and won’t suit some locations.
 You’ll still need additional heating in the house at night – and on very cold wet days.
 We’ve found only one solar-power model suitable for a typical-sized New Zealand house, and it’s quite expensive.